 A bay of Block Island Sound, N.Y.

-Gardiners Bay was launched 2 December 1944 by the Lake Washington Shipyard, Houghton, Wash.; sponsored by Mrs. George L. Richard; and commissioned at the Puget Sound Naval Shipyard 11 February 1945, Comdr.
+Gardiners Bay (AVP-39) was launched 2 December 1944 at Houghton, Wash., by the Lake Washington Shipyard; sponsored by Mrs. George L. Richard; and commissioned at the Puget Sound Navy Yard, Bremerton, Wash., on 11 February 1945, Cmdr.
 Carlton C. Lucas in command.

-Gardiners Bay departed San Diego 27 June 1950 for the first of 4 long tours supporting United Nations forces in Korea.
-She established a seadrome at Iwakuni, tending 17 Mariners and 8 Royal Air Force Sunderlands for search and reconnaissance in the Tsushima Strait and Yellow Sea area, shifting in September 1950 to Inchon, Korea, where she established an advance base for seaplanes making mine reconnaissance runs off the northwest coast of Korea.
-The following month she established another seadrome at Chinhae, basing there to tend 7th Fleet aircraft conducting reconnaissance until 16 April 1951.
+Gardiners Bay departed San Diego 27 June 1950 for the first of four long tours supporting United Nations forces in Korea.
+She established a seadrome at Iwakuni, tending 17 Mariners and 8 Royal Air Force Sunderland flying boats for search and reconnaissance in the Tsushima Strait and Yellow Sea area, shifting in September 1950 to Inchon, Korea, where she established an advance base for seaplanes making mine reconnaissance runs off the northwest coast of Korea.
+The following month, she established another seadrome at Chinhae, basing there to tend Seventh Fleet aircraft conducting reconnaissance flights, until 16 April 1951.

 On her second Korean tour (12 September 1951-9 April 1952) she supported Far East aviation patrol units at Okinawa; Iwakuni, Japan; and Manila, Philippine Islands.
 Her third tour (10 July 1952-26 January 1953) was largely spent as station ship off the Pescadores and at Okinawa, with time out in October 1952 for participation in "Exercise Surprise" off the coast of Indochina, testing communications between headquarters and ships and aircraft of the United States, the United Kingdom, and France.
 Her fourth tour (3 April-12 December 1953) was spent in tending amphibious patrol planes at Chinhae, and on stations in the Pescadores, the Philippines, Okinawa, and Japan.